autoexecbat-ctf/write-ups/hkcertctf2022/the-math24-game-2/README.md

 ## Experiment 3 - Matching corner image pattern

-Since the image source is essentially the same set as mentioned in the credits page of the game, I turned to the idea to match the corner part of the image manually.
+Given the image source is essentially the same set as mentioned in the credits page of the game, I then tried to match the corner part of the image manually.

 ![Corner images](corners.png)

 With the cleaned images, I could try to match it with the different card corners to find the closest match, considering rotation and flipping.

-However, a quick test showed that the parsing speed would be too slow (slower than playing by hand).
+However, a quick test showed that the parsing speed would be too slow (slower than playing the game by hand).

 ## Ready to give up